 Anápuáka – Yes.
 Some of the Guarani-Kaiowá, for example, became rappers, to sing not only in their traditional language, but to tell their own story to non-indigenous people.
 They began to create their content, to make partnerships.
 They no longer live in their ethnic isolation.
 People laugh at the saying “me Indian”. [refers to jokes and stereotypes about how indigenous people sound when speaking “white” people’s languages] Then, if “Me is an Indian”, “Me can speak”.

 Indigenous people have left their comfort zone to understand that they and their culture must also be part of the Brazilian nation, which does not respect them and makes them invisible.
-But, if they remain silent, the image of Indians will remain stuck in 1500, the time of the Brazil discovery, people who no longer exist, except as described by teachers at school in the past.
+But, if they remain silent, the image of Indians will remain stuck in 1500, the time of the Brazil discovery, people who no longer exist, except as described by teachers at school as part of the past.
 They will not be a contemporary and physical presence.

 BE – How do villages listen to the radio?

 Anápuáka – Not all villages have access to the internet.
-Many record our content, copy and take it on USB or mobile phones and listen to locally.
+Many record, copy and take our content on USB or mobile phones and listen to it locally.
 Or ask for some programs and take them to the local radio stations, sharing them by WhatsApp.